Prisjakt/feed-specification/docs/feeds/local-shop/fields/shop_code.md

 ### Do

 - Create memorable codes (eg. `ShopHbg`, `ShopAngelholm`, `ShopStockholm`)
-- If a store move to a new location, create a new code for it
+- If a shop move to a new location, create a new code for it